MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 description: "This article gives step-by-step instructions for how to plan your deployment of Office 365 ProPlus with System Center Configuration Manager.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers."
 ---

-# Create a deployment plan for deploying Office 365 ProPlus with System Center Configuration Manager
+# Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

-Follow the steps in this article to create a deployment plan for deploying Office 365 ProPlus in your organization.
+Follow the steps in this article to plan your deployment of Office 365 ProPlus with System Center Configuration Manager.
 This is the third article in the series:

  - 1 - [Overview of deploying Office 365 ProPlus with System Center Configuration Manager](overview-deploy-office-365-proplus-with-Configuration-Manager.md)
  - 2 - [Assess your environment and requirements](assess-deploy-office-365-proplus-with-Configuration-Manager.md)